This page describes how to install the Looker application for a customer-hosted deployment.

 libcrypt.somust be present on the system.

-If connecting to AWS Redshift from an AWS VPC private network, an MTU setting of 1500.
-For more information about this setting, see this AWS article.
-If Looker detects that the MTU is greater than 1500 during a database connection test, it displays the following error:
+If Looker is connecting to AWS Redshift from an AWS VCP private network, you must set the MTU to 1500.
+For more information about this setting, see the Configuring the MTU of an instance section of this Amazon Web Services article.
+If Looker detects that the MTU setting is greater than 1500 during a database connection test, it displays the following error: